UoB-COMSM0166/2026-group-8/README.md

 The paper prototyping process further strengthened our understanding of the game’s context.
 By simulating interactions physically, we identified design issues early, such as pacing and difficulty balance.
 Overall, this structured requirement approach made our design more systematic, user-centred, and easier to evaluate.

-### Design
+## 3. Design & System Architecture

 - 15% ~750 words
 - System architecture.
 Class diagrams, behavioural diagrams.

+### Class diagram
-#### Class diagram
+Class diagram shows the structure of the game.
 <img width="2440" height="1888" alt="Class diagram" src="https://github.com/user-attachments/assets/b79c23cd-9d33-4a61-8af5-378ccb18fcca" />

-#### Sequence diagram
+### Sequence diagram
 <img width="2140" height="2048" alt="Sequence diagram" src="https://github.com/user-attachments/assets/72cd1a78-beef-415f-866e-beb186248965" />

-### Implementation
+## 4. Implementation
 - 15% ~750 words
 - Describe implementation of your game, in particular highlighting the TWO areas of *technical challenge* in developing your game.

-### Evaluation
+## 5. Evaluation

-#### 1. Qualitative Evaluation: Think Aloud & Heuristic Analysis
+### 5.1.
+Qualitative Evaluation: Think Aloud & Heuristic Analysis
 The goal of this qualitative evaluation was to gain deep insights into the user’s subjective experience and identify logic issues within the interface.

-#### 1.1 Methodology
+#### 5.1.1 Methodology
 Our qualitative evaluation was conducted in two distinct phases during the workshop :

 **Phase 1: Think Aloud Study**
-    **Roles**: We designated one facilitator and two observers.
+  - **Roles**: We designated one facilitator and two observers.
-    **Participants**: We recruited one participant from the group sitting next to us.
+  - **Participants**: We recruited one participant from the group sitting next to us.
-    **Tasks**: The participant was asked to perform two short tasks: starting the game/switching modes and surviving for one minute in standard mode.
+  - **Tasks**: The participant was asked to perform two short tasks: starting the game/switching modes and surviving for one minute in standard mode.
-    **Process**: The facilitator encouraged the participant to verbalize their thoughts in real-time while observers documented critical moments.
+  - **Process**: The facilitator encouraged the participant to verbalize their thoughts in real-time while observers documented critical moments.

 **Phase 2: Heuristic Evaluation**
-    **Roles**: One team member acted as a facilitator to ensure the game ran smoothly, while an observer/expert from another team was recruited to evaluate the interface.
+  - **Roles**: One team member acted as a facilitator to ensure the game ran smoothly, while an observer/expert from another team was recruited to evaluate the interface.
-    **Process**: The expert first spent 10 minutes familiarizing themselves with the game.
+  - **Process**: The expert first spent 10 minutes familiarizing themselves with the game.
 They then performed a solo systematic inspection to identify and record usability issues using the provided form.
-    **Criteria**: Findings were assessed against Nielsen’s 10 Usability Heuristics.
+  - **Criteria**: Findings were assessed against Nielsen’s 10 Usability Heuristics.

-#### 1.2 Key Findings
+#### 5.1.2 Key Findings
 Based on the combined observation data and expert feedback, we identified several key issues:

-* **Navigation Confusion (Visibility of System Status)**: The user noted they "couldn't find the interface to switch modes."
+  - **Navigation Confusion (Visibility of System Status)**: The user noted they "couldn't find the interface to switch modes."
 This violates **Heuristic #1**, as the system status was not clearly visible.
-* **Lack of Feedback (Error Recovery)**: The ball did not respawn after falling, and there was no health/life display.
+  - **Lack of Feedback (Error Recovery)**: The ball did not reset after falling, and there was no health/life display.
 This violates **Heuristic #9**, which requires the   system to help users recognize and recover from errors.
-* **Non-transparent Controls (Recognition rather than Recall)**: Control indicators were unclear, increasing the participant's memory load.
+  - **Non-transparent Controls (Recognition rather than Recall)**: Control indicators were unclear, increasing the participant's memory load.
 This violates **Heuristic #6**.
-* **Difficulty Balance**: The user felt the current ball speed was too slow.
-To address this, we will add selectable difficulty levels.
+  - **Difficulty Balance**: The user felt the current ball speed was too slow.
+To address this, we will decide and adjust it to a suitable speed for playing.

-#### 1.3 Severity Rating Table
+#### 5.1.3 Severity Rating Table
 We rated the severity of these problems on a scale of 0–4 based on Frequency (F), Impact (I), and Persistence (P).
 The average severity rating was calculated using the following formula:

 $$Severity = \frac{Frequency + Impact + Persistence}{3}$$